Practical Training of Law Students (PTLS)

-A student must have completed one full year of law school (270 hours) at an American Bar Association- (ABA) or State Bar of California-accredited law school or passed the First Year Law Student’s Exam (FYLSE).
+A student must have completed one full year of law school (270 hours) at an American Bar Association (ABA) or State Bar of California-accredited law school or passed the First-Year Law Student’s Examination (FYLSE).
 The student must also be enrolled in or have completed Evidence and Civil Procedure courses.

 3. What activities may a certified student perform?